hopper-project/hoptex/README.md

 There are three main scripts in this folder: getarxivdata.py, parsetex.py,and proctex.py.
 Classes and their supporting JSON handler function are stored in core/texclasses.

+The primary conversion pipeline (master.py) is as follows:

+1. demacro.py (python2, from the hopper-tools repository) untarballs/demacroes documents into .tex files
+2. convertlatex.py takes the .tex files from demacro and generates/stores xhtml equivalents using LaTeXML
+3. proctex.py takes the .tex files, the .xhtml files, and generates .JSON objects for every display mode equation successfully processed by LaTeXML

+As standalone components:
+* mse.py can generate images or just the MathML of the most significant equation in demacro'd .tex files
+* parsetex.py generates graphs of the most frequently used display mode 'tokens' (e.g. '\\token'), not counting equation start/end tokens
+* getarxivdata.py can grab file metadata

 ### getarxivdata.py:
 getarxivdata accepts a directory of .tex files, and in the parent directory of those .tex files, generates a metadata file of all of the files and their categories.

 ### parsetex.py
 * Note: getarxivdata *must* be run on the folder of .tex files you're going to pass in.

+PREREQUISITES: numpy, matplotlib

 parsetex.py accepts a directory of tex files.
 It begins by tokenizing each expression, finding LaTeX's markup tags (e.g. \\int), before generating total token counts by category for every file in the directory.